 Day 1 or Day 15 Flower?
 Determine what is best for the grower

-There are reasons to start using Brix57 or for that matter any sugar either Day 1 or Day 15 of the flower cycle.
-There are also caveats to all guidelines, some strains are so stacked growers want that additional stretch as the nodes are too close, so the grower would want more space in between each.
-Enhance MC microbial when used on mother plants, propagation and/or in veg clone will stack nodes closer so there are ways to create stacking without the use of any type of PGRs.
+There are reasons to start using Brix57 or for that matter any sugar on either Day 1 or Day 15 of the flower cycle.
+There are also caveats as well as it can be strain-specific, some strains are so stacked growers want that additional stretch as the nodes are too close.
+Enhance MC microbial when used on mother plants, propagation, and/or in veg will stack nodes closer so there are ways to create stacking without the use of any type of PGRs.

-Note about PGRs - Kelp is an organic PGR and not bad, but Synthetic Plant Growth Regulators can keep plants shorter, stacked, can help add more weight, but they lose secondary metabolite quality, and it is noticeable.
-Our company does not believe in using anything that reduces the quality of the plant, but there are a number of commercial growers that are about yield not quality.
+Note about PGRs - Kelp is considered an organic PGR and we use it in our products, but Synthetic Plant Growth Regulators can keep plants shorter, and stacked, which can help add more weight, but they lose some secondary metabolite quality, and it is noticeable.
+Our company does not believe in using anything that reduces the quality of the plant, but there are a number of commercial growers that are about yield, not quality.
 Our products are made for end users... understand what you are putting in your plants.

 Back to when to apply.
-This is a decision that is up to the grower, and this is why we separate all our products, so it gives the grower the ability to apply what they want, when they want.
 A few questions will determine when to start using Brix57 or any carbohydrate.

 Carbohydrates in Veg and in Propagation Products - There are a lot of propagation products for cloning that add molasses.
 As they seem to work well, the grower not looking at the label keeps using it into the veg phase.
-We understand the premise and if you really want to use some, use once in the beginning of cloning, but it really is not necessary to use through veg.
-The problem is many of those products contain sugars and growers that keep using those products in veg see large spacing and super-fast stretching and growth.
-In the long run, unless there is a reason you want that, be aware that is at least one major cause of your stretch.
+Especially new growers not noticing the spaced nodes and thinking it just looks great and growing big.
+We understand the premise of expanding microbes in cloning but it's not necessary, and if you really want to use some, use once at the beginning of cloning, but we believe it really is not necessary to use through veg.
+In the long run, unless there is a reason you want a lot of stretch in veg, be aware that sugars are at least one major cause of your stretch.
 Check your labels...

 How to decide on either Day 1 or Day 15 carbohydrate application.

-Just Because a Feed Chart from a Nutrient Line says Day one it that the best for you.
-Best possible quality is starting day 1.....However
+Just because a Feed Chart from a Nutrient Line says Day 1, is that the best for your room and genetics.
+And Yes, the Best possible quality is starting on day 1.....However

 Answer the questions below and find out for yourself.